 You Want to Assess How Your Retirement Funds Are Doing

 The web-based financial planning tool analyzes your 401(k) using its proprietary algorithm to adjust your stock allocations.
 Don’t worry, it’s also looked over by a human, licensed adviser.

-The tool promises to adjust your account within 30 days of signing up, and every 90 days after.
+The tool works to adjust your account within 30 days of signing up and as needed after.

 You don’t even have to move your 401(k), just link it to Blooom.
 The tool will then analyze the investments in your 401(k), alerting you to things like high fees, if you have the right amount of stocks and bonds or if you’re too aggressive or too conservative.